Legit-Health/dapi-sdk-typescript/Readme.md

-# JavaScript / TypeScript SDK for integrate with the Dermatology API offered by Legit.Health
+# JavaScript/TypeScript SDK for Legit.Health Dermatology API

-Official SDK for integrate with the Dermatology API offered by Legit.Health 🩺🤖
+Official SDK for integrating the Dermatology API offered by Legit.Health 🩺🤖

 ## Instructions